astrophpeter/astrophpeter.github.io/_posts/2021-01-28-is-that-really-a-microlensing-event.md

 Finally, it goes without saying that all the Gaia data is amazing, and the vast majority of microlensing predictions made with it are fine.
 We found out you have to be **really** careful when you’re trying to predict microlensing events near to the Gaia reference epoch!

-This work made lots of use of Douglas + Andy’s  + et al Completeness of Gaia-verse project work which you can check out here -  https://gaiaverse.space/home.
+This work made lots of use of Douglas and Andy’s Completeness of Gaia-verse project work which you can check out [here](https://gaiaverse.space/home).
 Also huge thanks to the Gaia Help desk, who really helped us understand all of this.